 Public transport in Tampa is mainly useful when it comes to commuting within the city centre.
 There are some suburbs that have adequate public transport links, but on the whole, those living on the outskirts of the city would benefit from owning a car.

 The Hillsborough Area Regional Transport Authority (HART) provides a fairly extensive network of bus routes for Tampa.
 There is a combination of local routes that have a number of stops within a small area and commuter express lines that cover larger areas from the suburbs into downtown Tampa.

 Although transfers between the two types of routes are not permitted, fares in Tampa are reasonable.
 There are also a number of discounts available for students, senior citizens and those with disabilities.

-The frequency of services vary from one route to the next and also depend on the time of day.
-It is, therefore, best to consult a schedule and plan journeys accordingly.
+The frequency of services varies from one route to the next and also depend on the time of day, so it's best to consult a schedule and plan journeys accordingly.